LaurenForster25/charles-darwin-project-one/README.md

    - This adds an extra layer of user intercativity to the website.

 Footer
-   -The footer contains a Copyright note.
+   - The footer contains a Copyright note.
 As this is a historical website and not a wesbite encourgaing the use of a product, I have not included social media links.